noorshah/justeat-webdriverio-cucumberjs-typescript/README.md

     npm run test

  The above command is a combination of three commands.
 It first deletes any .json files that are generated previously by a report run.
 This is because the .json cucumber files are not timestamped.
  It then runs the webdriverIO tests against the **wdio.conf.js** file and lastly run the commands to generated the html files

  If you want to add new feature files or scenarios to existing features files there is also a command called

     npm run cucumber

  This will generate new step definitions but it has an issue at the moment that it throws an error against the step definition that has imports so it is suggested to comment the existing step definitions while running this command

 ### HTML cucumber reports

 The html reports generated at the end of each run has both screenshots as well as the url that the browser had at the point of failure for easy debugging

+### Flaky Scenarios

+The two scenarios that have been added attempt to test the core of the customer workflow

+1. The first Scenario that has been added tests the cuisine filter functionality of the website and upon filtering it then compares if the resulting restaurants have the same cuisine

+2. The second scenario checked the change location functionality of the website and checks if you land back on home page

+In order to cater to the flakiness of both these scenarios explicit waits have been added with certain time limits as well as logging on why the condition wasnt met when time out period is over